mdornseif/gae-sessions/README.markdown

 disabled, then small sessions will still be stored in cookies (this is faster than memcache).

+If you want to exclude certain URLs from session generation use the `ignore_paths` parameter, which should contain a regular expression.
+Not generating Cookies is important in certian HTTP caching scenarios.
+E.g.

+    app = SessionMiddleware(app, cookie_key=COOKIE_KEY, ignore_paths='^/images/.*$')

 You will also want to create a cronjob to periodically remove expired sessions from the datastore.
 You can find the [example cronjob](http://github.com/dound/gae-sessions/tree/master/demo/cron.yaml) and